embumila/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Printing string followed by new line
+Printing string in reverce followed by new line